queenielyk/CS5010-Image-Manipulation-and-Enhancement/Assignment6/core/README.md

 Finally, If the command string fall into one case and get created successfully.
 We just call the `cmd.execute()` to delegate the operations to the model.

+#### GUI
+`GraphicImageController` will just act as a bunch of features to view in order for view to bind to action.
+One of the method will be called when view actions was triggered by user.
+Then controller will use parse the input and build command and execute on the model and use method provide by view to update view accordingly to complete different task.

 ### Fields